Julien's Restorator

-Julien's Restorator (c.
-1793–1823) was a restaurant in Boston, Massachusetts, established by French-born Jean Baptiste Gilbert Payplat dis Julien.
+Julien's Restorator (1793–1823) was a restaurant in Boston, Massachusetts, established by French-born Jean Baptiste Gilbert Payplat dis Julien.
 It was one of the first restaurants in Boston; previous public eating-rooms were in "taverns or boarding houses."

 History

 Julien moved to the United States "as cook to the celebrated Dubuque, who was a refugee from the French Revolution."
 Prior to 1793, Julien had served as "steward to the Hon.
 M. LeTombe, consul of the French Republic."
 Other friends and associates included Jean Anthelme Brillat-Savarin.

 The Restorator opened in July 1793: "a resort where the infirm in health, the convalescent, and those whose attention to studious business occasions a lassitude of nature; can obtain the most suitable nourishment. ...
 Spirits are not to be used; ... and all gaming is disallowed. ...
 Excellent wines and cordials, good soups and broths, pastry in all its delicious variety, alamode beef, bacon, poultry, and generally, all other refreshing viands, will be kept in due preparation: and a bill of fare will be kept ... from which each visitor may command whatever may best suit his appetite."